lance/lance.github.io/src/words/immutability.md

 }
 ````

-OK, we are getting somewhere, I guess.
+OK, we are getting somewhere.
 We can use `Object.freeze()` to make our objects immutable, and then `Object.assign()` to generate a new object using existing properties whenever something needs to be mutated.
 Let's see how well this works.

 ````js
 acmeWidget.updatePrice();